Glastonbury Center, Connecticut

-Glastonbury Center is a census-designated place (CDP) that constitutes the densely populated center of the town of Glastonbury in Hartford County, Connecticut, United States.
+Glastonbury Center is a census-designated place (CDP) that constitutes the densely populated center of Glastonbury in Hartford County, Connecticut, United States.
 The population was 7,387 at the 2010 census, out of a total town population of 34,427.

 Geography

-Glastonbury Center is located in the northwest part of the town of Glastonbury, near the east bank of the Connecticut River, 7 mi southeast of Hartford, the state capital.
-The Route 17 and Route 2 expressways merge at the northeast edge of the CDP, bypassing the center of the village.
+Glastonbury Center is located in the northwestern part of Glastonbury, near the east bank of the Connecticut River, 7 mi southeast of Hartford, the state capital.
+The Route 17 and Route 2 expressways merge at the northeastern edge of the CDP, bypassing the center of the village.

 According to the United States Census Bureau, the Glastonbury Center CDP has a total area of 12.7 km2, of which 12.3 sqkm is land and 0.4 sqkm, or 3.30%, is water.